wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/configure-microsoft-cloud-app-security-initial-settings/includes/2-configure-ip-address-ranges.md

 ## How are IP address ranges used?

-It’s good practice to configure additional IP address ranges to suit your organizational needs.
+It's good practice to configure additional IP address ranges to suit your organizational needs.
 When you add IP address ranges in Cloud App Security, you:

 - Improve detection accuracy
 - Reduce false positives